Interstellar-Network/interstellar-docs-tech/developers/Milestones/M1/demo-tutorial/local-demo-with-docker.md

 > ℹ️ In this flow, the CID typically points to a trusted, encrypted, cloud-backed VCA Token that can be retrieved and validated securely by the user.

-### 🛠️ Detailed logs for vouching a VCA Token during recovery process
+### 🛠️ Vouching a VCA Token during Recovery Process

 This flow illustrates a successful **vouch operation** for a VCA Token during a recovery procedure.
 It does **not yet trigger the actual recovery**, but rather **registers support** from a trusted identity (e.g. cloud-based, NFC, or another VCA-backed device).